-OT 825 The Lived Experience in Disability (Fieldwork) (CR1.5)

-In this fieldwork course, pairs of first year students meet with a volunteer from the Kingston community who has a disability.
+Fieldwork Course Credit Weight Description OT 825 The Lived Experience of Disability 1.5 In this fieldwork course, pairs of first year students meet with a volunteer from the Kingston community who has a disability.
 The goal of this unique learning relationship is to improve students' understanding of disability and facilitate their embracing the concept of client-centred practice whereby a client's life experiences are acknowledged, and they become partners in the occupational therapy process.

-OT 851 Client-Centred Communication (CR3)

-This course focuses on the development of communication skills within the context of client-centred occupational therapy practice.
+OT851 Client-Centred Communication 3.0 This course focuses on the development of communication skills within the context of client-centred occupational therapy practice.
 The critical elements of the therapeutic relationship will be developed through interviewing and assessment strategies.
 This course will make extensive use of supervised video recording, and interaction with community volunteers through the Clinical Education Centre.
 In addition, students will gain experience in professional communication skills.

-OT 846 Occupational Therapy Fieldwork I (CR8)

-This fieldwork course, completed continuously and offered in a practice setting, will allow the student to focus on generic assessment skills, developing communication skills and application of OT knowledge to the practice setting.
+OT846 Occupational Therapy Fieldwork 1 8.0 This fieldwork course, completed continuously and offered in a practice setting, will allow the student to focus on generic assessment skills, developing communication skills and application of OT knowledge to the practice setting.
 Prerequisites: OT 825 and OT 851 or permission of the course coordinator.

-OT 847 Occupational Therapy Fieldwork II (CR8)

-This fieldwork course, completed continuously and offered in a practice setting, will allow students increased independence in working with clients including assessment, intervention and application of OT knowledge.
-Prerequisites: OT 846 or permission of the course coordinator.

-OT 862 Applied Community Development (CR6)

-This fieldwork course, completed continuously, will provide the opportunity for students to explore the process of working with communities to enable occupation and to create inclusive communities and environments.
-Prerequisites: OT 847 or permission of the course coordinator.

-OT 877 Occupational Therapy Fieldwork III (CR8)

-This fieldwork course, completed continuously and offered in a practice setting, will allow students to consolidate OT knowledge and skills.
+OT847 Occupational Therapy Fieldwork II 8.0 This fieldwork course, completed continuously and offered in a practice setting, will allow students increased independence in working with clients including assessment, intervention and application of OT knowledge.
+Prerequisites: OT846 or permission of the course coordinator.
+OT862 Applied Community Development 6.0 This fieldwork course, completed continuously, will provide the opportunity for students to explore the process of working with communities to enable occupation and to create inclusive communities and environments.
+Prerequisites: OT847 or permission of the course coordinator.
+OT877 Occupational Therapy Fieldwork III 8.0 This fieldwork course, completed continuously and offered in a practice setting, will allow students to consolidate OT knowledge and skills.
 The focus of this final fieldwork placement is for the student to maximize independence in the areas of assessment, intervention, programming and evaluation.
-Prerequisites: OT 847 or permission of the course coordinator.
+Prerequisites: OT847 or permission of the course coordinator.